apollographql/apollo-server/docs/source/integrations/plugins-event-reference.md

 The handler should return an object with a string `html` field.
 The value of that field is served as HTML for any requests with `accept: text/html` headers.

-For more landing page options, see [Setting an Apollo Server landing page](../testing/landing-page/).
+For more landing page options, see [Changing the landing page](../testing/build-run-queries/#changing-the-landing-page).

 #### Example